jtkovacs/jtkovacs.github.io/refs/notes/text-analytics.md

 - Understanding the 'voices' of employees (VOE), customers (VOC) and the market (VOM)
 - Politics & surveillance

+... and some applications specifically enabled by Web analytics (p.
+250):

+- "improve the effectiveness of e-commerce Web sites"
+- "measure the results of traditional print or broadcast marketing campaigns" (impact on site traffic)

 ### Applications by industry

 Per Sharda et al. (2014, pp. 213-220):